 2002 - from Garamond serif to Myriad sans-serif

 Beginning in 2002, Apple began using a variant of the Adobe Myriad font in its logo, marketing, and packaging design.
 The transition from a serif typeface to a sans serif typeface seems to have taken place, as the Myriad is not only more legible but also more modern than the outdated "Apple Garamond".
 The latest version of the Myriad is the "Myriad Pro", which Apple uses slightly modified as "Myriad Apple".
 The original iPod logo shows the “Adobe Myriad Pro Semibold”.

 2006 - from Myriad Pro normal to light

-From 2006, the "Apple Myriad" was then replaced by a new font called "Myriad Set", which contains additional symbols and ligatures.
+Beginning in 2006, the "Apple Myriad" was then replaced by a new font called "Myriad Set" that includes additional symbols and ligatures.
 At the end of 2013, thinner variants of the Myriad Pro were used in Apple's marketing, such as the "Myriad Pro Light", which was used in headlines.
 An even thinner variation of the Myriad Pro Light was used in some marketing materials and press releases.

 2016 - Myriad Set Pro still in use

 To see what font Apple is currently using, I just took a look at the website's source code.
 There you will find the reference to the “Myriad Pro Set” both in the HTML code and in the CSS file.